Quantum Optics and Information Photonics

 Professor of Physics

-The broad focus of Prof. Baranger's group is the interplay of electron-electron interactions and quantum interference at the nanoscale.
-Fundamental...
+The broad focus of Prof. Baranger's group is quantum open systems at the nanoscale, particularly the generation of correlation between particles in...

 A. Hollis Edens Distinguished Professor of Computer Science

-Molecular assembly, DNA computing, robot motion planning, parallel algorithms, randomized algorithms, graph algorithms, algebraic computations, data...
+Molecular assembly, DNA computing, robot motion planning, parallel algorithms, randomized algorithms, graph algorithms, algebraic computation, data...

 Our work focuses on the design and application of what might best be called novel pulsed techniques, using controlled radiation fields to alter...